 As a reminder, the suit of wands is driven by masculine energy and usually represents willpower, change, and an impulse to create and make something new.
 Scholars and academics have connected the suit of wands to the classical element of fire, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Seven of Wands
+Upright Seven of Wands

 Another scene with just a single man in the traditional RWS deck, armed with a single staff and seemingly fighting and fending off assaults coming from the other six wands and staves displayed on the card.